Intrinsically Design-Rule-Compliant Nanophotonic Inverse Design via Learned Generative Manifolds: Device Optimizations

 \subsection{Broadband Photonic Mode Converter}

-We also design a broadband mode converter whose purpose is to transform the fundamental $\text{TE}_0$ mode at the input into the $\text{TE}_1$ mode at the output.
+Using the electron-beam-lithography-compliant generator model, we also design a broadband mode converter whose purpose is to transform the fundamental $\text{TE}_0$ mode at the input into the $\text{TE}_1$ mode at the output.
 Since this task is relatively simple compared to other devices, we use a significantly smaller design footprint at $2.1 \times 2.1\,\mu\text{m}^2$.
 In the optimization, we set the objective to achieve a 100\% overlap with the $\text{TE}_1$ electric field distribution at the output port.
 As shown in Fig.~\ref{fig:figure7}(a), the loss reaches a minimum of $3 \times 10^{-4}$.
 In this case, the optimization is carried out in a latent space of dimension $10 \times 10$, which is sufficient for the device to converge to a local minimum within 130 iterations.
 Fig.~\ref{fig:figure7}(b) illustrates that transmission to the $\text{TE}_1$ output remains between 98\% and 100\%, with a simulated insertion loss of only $0.03\,\text{dB}$ at $1550\,\text{nm}$.
 The device geometry is presented in Fig.~\ref{fig:figure7}(c) with additional field plots at wavelengths of $1500$, $1550$, and $1600\,\text{nm}$ verifying broadband and near-lossless operation in a compact footprint.
+To verify robustness to fabrication imperfections, all devices were simulated under $\pm 15$~nm over-etching and under-etching conditions.
+Transmission spectra across all device classes and both platforms remain within acceptable bounds of the as-designed performance (see Supporting Information~10).